Lamb shift in muonic helium ion: Relativistic corrections with the vacuum polarization effects

 Other two-loop contributions to the Breit potential are omitted because they give the energy corrections which lie outside the accuracy of the calculation in this work.

-In the second order perturbation theory (SOPT) we have a number of the electron vacuum polarization contributions in the leading orders $\alpha^2(Z\alpha)^2$ and $\alpha(Z\alpha)^4$, shown in the diagrams of Fig.4 (c,b):
+In the second order perturbation theory (SOPT) we have a number of the electron vacuum polarization contributions in the leading orders $\alpha^2(Z\alpha)^2$ and $\alpha(Z\alpha)^4$, shown in the diagrams of Fig.4 (b,c):

 The second order perturbation theory corrections in the energy spectrum of hydrogen-like system are determined by the reduced Coulomb Green function $\tilde G$ (RCGF), whose partial expansion has the form \cite{VP}: